See the Pontchartrian RR., in the Suburban Railroads and Short Line Railroads section, page e.

 Early in its history, the ELRR planned to reach New Orleans via car ferry across Lake Pontchartrain, and the RR bought the steamer “Cape Charles” for this operation.
 This makes sense of an interesting item.
 On Nov.
 15, 1895, the ELRR purchased the N. O. Spanish Fort & Lake RR, then sold it to the New Orleans & Western RR Co. on July 1, 1897.
 The ELRR retained trackage rights over the NO&W. The location of the Mandeville landing of the North Shore, according to old residents of the city interviewed in the late 1960s, was close to the Causeway and was called “the Cape Charles Pier.”
 An old citizen in Jefferson Parish, interviewed by H. George Friedman ca. 1960, thought the N. O. shore of the lake location for a pier was near the Causeway, and a few rotting piers were visible.
 This location was near enough to the NO&W RR (later the New Orleans Terminal Co.) to make a rail connection a minor difficulty.
 However, since the ELRR owned the N. O. Spanish Fort & Lake, it would be best to have a landing adjacent to Spanish Fort, where a landing accommodating smaller lake steamers was already in use.

-East Louisiana RR coach 29, lettered ST. TAMMANY SPECIAL.
+East Louisiana RR baggage-parlor combine 17 and coach 27, lettered ST. TAMMANY SPECIAL.
 Beginning May 27, 1903, the New Orleans Great Northern (which by then owned the ELRR) operated trains of these cars between New Orleans and the towns on the north shore of Lake Pontchartrain.
-These cars could really swallow crowds; counting windows suggests at least 80 seats in this car.
-It had link-and-pin couplers, roomy toilet/wash rooms, wooden back seats, air brakes.
+The cars could really swallow crowds; counting windows suggests at least 80 seats in the coach.
+They had link-and-pin couplers, roomy toilet/wash rooms, wooden back seats, air brakes.
 The vestibule is an early design, taking up only part of the platform.
-The car was probably bult in the early 1890s.
+The cars were probably bult in the early 1890s.
 NOGN timetables of the 1920s featured the St. Tammany Special.

 Incorporated 1/27/1905, built to high quality railroad standards by the Goodyears of Buffalo to reach timber tracts in Mississippi and northeastern Louisiana.
 (Louisiana's “Florida parishes”, conquered by the Spanish government of Louisiana, Sr. Galvez administration, during the U. S. War For Independence.
 British possessions lost included more than the thirteen American colonies.)
 Goodyear built the NOGN quickly, from Jackson, Miss. to Slidel, La., where the Queen & Crescent Route sold him trackage rights to New Orleans.
 The NOGN at the same time purchased the East Louisiana RR (which see).
 The Goodyears built a completely new “company town,” named Bogalusa, about halfway between Slidel and the Mississippi state line.
 The city was planned to have 8,000 residents and to be the location of the RR offices and shops, and a giant lumber mill.